Research: 90% of internet users recognize the Twitter logo.

 What is a logo?
-Why do companies put in effort to redesign, refresh and update their logo?
+Why do companies put in the effort to redesign, refresh, and update their logo?
 By definition, a logo is a symbol adopted by an organization to identify its products or services.
 Ultimately, the logo is the company, and the company is the logo.

-As the year draws to a close, we marked the occasion by taking a look back at how our logo, or the Twitter bird, has evolved alongside our brand.
-What first started as our CEO, Jack Dorsey’s idea of an SMS-based communications platform, Twitter has now evolved to a company with a clear purpose: it helps people stay informed about what’s happening in the world and what people are talking about right now.
+As the year draws to a close, we marked the occasion by looking back at how our logo, or the Twitter bird, has evolved alongside our brand.
+What first started as our CEO, Jack Dorsey’s idea of an SMS-based communications platform, Twitter has now evolved to a company with a clear purpose: it helps people stay informed about what’s happening globally and what people are talking about right now.

 From breaking news and entertainment to sports, politics, and everyday interests, that is what makes Twitter unique.
-It means different things to different people in terms of how much they may or may not Tweet, but for being informed about all the world’s happenings as they unfold publicly.
+It means different things to different people regarding how much they may or may not Tweet, but for being informed about all the world’s happenings as they unfold publicly.

-In 2016, on our ten year anniversary, we commissioned a study to gain a deeper understanding of our brand legacy from people around the world, and found that 90% of internet users globally recognize the Twitter brand.
-Evidently, our purpose was clearly recognized, understood and appreciated by users the world over, and for non-users the brand was almost unanimously recognized.
+In 2016, on our tenth anniversary, we commissioned a study to gain a deeper understanding of our brand legacy from people worldwide and found that 90% of internet users globally recognize the Twitter brand.
+Our purpose was clearly recognized, understood, and appreciated by users the world over, and for non-users, the brand was almost unanimously recognized.

 This, of course, starts and ends with our logo.